aquasecurity/trivy/CONTRIBUTING.md

 Trivy is composed of several different repositories that work together:
 - [Trivy](https://github.com/aquasecurity/trivy) is the client side, user facing, command line tool.
 - [vuln-list](https://github.com/aquasecurity/vuln-list) is a vulnerabilities database, aggregated from different sources, and normalized for easy consumption.
-This of this as the "server" side of the trivy command line tool. **There should be no pull requests to this repo**
+This of this as the "server" side of the trivy command line tool. **There should be no pull requests to this repo (vuln-list)**
 - [vuln-list-update](https://github.com/aquasecurity/vuln-list-update) is the code that maintains the vuln-list database.
 - [fanal](https://github.com/aquasecurity/fanal) is a library for extracting system information containers.
 It is being used by trivy to find testable subjects in the container image.